sciZer0/7/v/README.md

 NFTs are here to stay.

-In about 50 years, NFTs will probably be used for the 3 main cases:
+And moreover, in about 50 years, NFTs will most likely be used for these 3 main cases:

 1. a main way for creators (incl. singers, writers) to monetize their works
 2. a main way for entities (incl. companies, universities, states) to organize their works